Tools & Resources to Shift Power

 New resources are always coming online.
 We hope that the ones we've included are helpful while also sparking your curiosity and helping you forge an ongoing relationship with the creators and other aligned efforts.

-We encourage you to examine the menu with a willingness to turn kernels of ideas into something right for you, using the recommended resources to get you thinking and going.
+We encourage you to examine the menu’s resources and examples with a willingness to turn kernels of ideas into something right for you.
 We also hope you spend time on the reflection questions, which will help you and your organization better understand and prepare for what it means to listen to shift power.
 Checking out our Participatory Philanthropy Toolkit’s Funder Readiness Assessment will also help prepare you for changes in your priorities and practices.

-We are always looking for more funder examples to feature in this Funder Listening Action Menu.
-Please take a few minutes to share your suggestions at We welcome your suggestions on our Lift Up Listening online form.
+We are always looking to add more funder listening examples and more resources.
+Please take a few minutes to share your stories and ideas on our Lift Up Listening online form.